 Frozen roots=Dead plants

-Roots are the part of your plant least able to cope with the cold.
-Many of our customers love plants such as the Patio Peach Tree and Arbequina Olive Tree because they can be easily kept in pots or planters to accent the patio or pool deck.
+Root zones are the part of your plant least able to cope with the cold.
+Many of our customers love potted plants such as the Patio Peach Tree and Arbequina Olive Tree because they can be easily kept in pots or planters to accent the patio or pool deck.
 It’s important to remember though that these pots leave the plants’ roots far more susceptible to the cold and that it takes less dramatic temperatures to freeze anything above the ground.
 Smaller planters can simply be placed in a sheltered area or indoors (avoid too much warmth) and larger planters should be wrapped in an insulating material.
 The ground freezes occasionally will be fine.

 Mulch not only looks good, it serves an important purpose.
 First, it helps retain moisture.
 This means when you water, more of it will stay where it needs to be to nourish your plant.
 Secondly, it insulates your plant’s roots from deadly frost.
-Use mulch, leaves. straw, or other organic matter.
+Use a layer of mulch, leaves. straw, or other organic matter.
 Pine needles will work well too!
 Spread 2-3 inches of mulch for best results at the base of the plant.

 Cover them up for the coldest

 Water through the winter growing season

 It’s easy to remember that our plants need water when it’s hot outside, and indeed they need much more through the early spring and summer.
 However, establishing roots will still need occasional watering throughout the winter.
 Timing your watering is important though, since you want to avoid having extra moisture around the roots before the temp drops.
 The best practice is to water in the late morning or early afternoon so that the plants have absorbed what they needed and excess water has drained off before nightfall.
 If extra harsh freezes are on the way and going to last a few days or even a couple weeks, simply avoid watering completely until the temperature picks up.
 Always try to water the ground, not the leaves.